shalomc/HTTP-echo/README.md

         "X-Akamai-Staging": "EdgeSuite",
         "X-Forwarded-For": "185.15.80.161"
     },
-    "body": ""
+    "body": null
 }
 ```
 ## Installation
 Just drop everything into a folder on your web server.
 As simple as that.
+Use composer to verify that you have the latest Mobile detect library.

 ## To do
 * Add Nginx support
-* Add WURFL device data to the output

 ## License
 Copyright 2016 Shalom Carmel